 "The available Australian and international evidence does not support the view that the infrasound or low frequency sound generated by wind farms, as they are currently regulated in Australia, causes adverse health effects on populations residing in their vicinity.
-The infrasound and low frequency sound generated by modern wind farms in Australia is well below the level where known health effects occur, and there is no accepted physiological mechanism where subaudible infrasound could cause health effects."
+The infrasound and low frequency sound generated by modern wind farms in Australia is well below the level where known health effects occur, and there is no accepted physiological mechanism where sub-audible infrasound could cause health effects."

-11.4.2.6 Journal of Occupational and Environmental Medicine
+11.3.4.5 Journal of Occupational and Environmental Medicine

 The review titled, Wind Turbines and Health: A Critical Review of the Scientific Literature was published in the Journal of Occupational and Environmental Medicine, 2014.
-An independent review of the literature was undertaken by the he Department of Biological Engineering of the Massachusetts Institute of Technology (MIT).
-The review took into consideration health effects such as stress, annoyance and sleep disturbance, as well as other effects that have been raised in association with living close to wind turbines.
+An independent review of the literature was undertaken by the Department of Biological Engineering of the Massachusetts Institute of Technology (MIT).
+The review took into consideration health effects such as stress, canada/services/environmental-workplace-health/noise/wind-turbine-noise/wind-turbine-noise-health-study-summary-results.html and-health-2014 annoyance and sleep disturbance, as well as other effects that have been raised in association with living close to wind turbines.
 The study found that: